About / Daniel Teal

 Hello, world.

-I'm Daniel Teal, an engineer and mathematician.
-I'm a graduate student at Berkeley, where I build tiny robots.
-I appreciate freedom, morality, and a good day's work.
+I'm Daniel Teal, an engineer.
+I'm finishing my PhD at Berkeley (update October 2024: dissertation talk is complete and I'm in the process of turning in my dissertation!) where I study microfabrication.
+I appreciate kindness, freedom, morality, and a good day's work.
 I look forward to nanotechnology, spaceflight, and a good future.

 My key is 903D 4542 C569 5735 232D C027 C24D 4FF7 94B4 E724.